Receptiviti/receptiviti-python/docs_source/README.md

 ## API Access

-To access the API, you will need to load your key and secret, as found on your [dashboard](https://dashboard.receptiviti.com).
+To access the API, you will need to load your key and secret, as found on your <a href="https://dashboard.receptiviti.com" rel="noreferrer" target="_blank">dashboard</a>.

 You can enter these as arguments in each function call, but by default they will be looked for in these environment variables: